MuseumsThings To Do

 Museum of the Canals in Amsterdam

-Het Grachtenhuis (Museums of the Canals) is a multimedia museum which highlights the development and importance of the city’s canals and charts some 400 years of history.
+Het Grachtenmuseum (Museums of the Canals) is a multimedia museum which highlights the development and importance of Amsterdam’s canals and charts some 400 years of history.
 Book Museum of the Canals tickets here

-The Grachtenhuis was built between 1663 and 1665 for Dutch merchant Karel Gerards.
+The house was built between 1663 and 1665 for Dutch merchant Karel Gerards.
 It was designed by the renowned architect Philips Vingboons (1607-1678) in a symmetrical Dutch baroque style.

 Over the years it was home to a series of other Dutch merchants including Jan Willink who helped finance both the development of New York and the American government during the War of Independence.